lenstronomy/lenstronomy/README.md

 and thus help to fit the lens and source model of a gravitational lens picture.

 Here is a list of the updates based on the original lenstronomy:
 - 1. Add 'primary_beam' to the data_kwargs.
-Allow multiplying a primary beam after an image is generated but not convolved by PSF in both ImageModel and fitting.
+Allow multiplying a primary beam after an image is generated and before get convolved by PSF in both ImageModel and fitting.
 - 2. Add 'use_linear_solver' to the data_kwargs, which (must be together with kwargs_constraints = {'linear_solver':False/True}) controls whether we perform a linear solver to find the optimal 'amp's in fitting.
 - 3. Add two more methods to calculate the log_likelihood for interferometry data using the natwt PSF and the corresponding covariance matrix.
 Use kwargs_data['likelihood_method'] to tell the fitting program which method to use.
 For details reading the comments in lenstronomy/Data/imaging_data.py  .
 - 4. Add 'use_natwt_special_linear_solver' to allow to use the linear solver for a natwt covariance matrix when 'likelihood_method' == 'natwt_special'.
 This may be slow.